return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/drm_vblank_c.rst

         Desired maximum allowable error in timestamps (nanosecs) On return contains true maximum error of timestamp

-    :param struct timeval \*vblank_time:
+    :param ktime_t \*vblank_time:
-        Pointer to struct timeval which should receive the timestamp
+        Pointer to time which should receive the timestamp

     :param bool in_vblank_irq:
         True when called from \ :c:func:`drm_crtc_handle_vblank`\ .
 Some drivers